Emmotes/ic_spoilers/docs/season_4.md

         }
     ],
     "requirements": [],
-    "description": {"desc": "Increase the effect of Clangeddin's Will by $amount% and when you change areas only 50% of the stacks are lost."}, "id": 1526,
+    "description": {"desc": "Increases the effect of Clangeddin's Will by $amount% and only 50% of the stacks are lost on area change."}, "id": 1526,
     "flavour_text": "",
-    "graphic_id": 0,
+    "graphic_id": 3932,
     "properties": {
         "is_formation_ability": true,
         "owner_use_outgoing_description": true